 Also, the Group estimated its operating revenue for certain periods based on the purchase price allocation valuation report issued by the specialist, who was entrusted by the Group.
 The preceding estimation was analyzed based on the financial forecasts from 2018 to 2025.
-The market share of PBL's services was not unproductive and the technology transfer cases of PBL did not finished on time; therefore, the actual operating revenue for the years of 2021 and 2020 decreased by 84% and 82%, respectively, which were lower than the original forecast.
+The market share of PBL did not meet expectation and the technology transfer cases of PBL did not finished on time; therefore, the actual operating revenue for the years of 2022 and 2021 decreased by 86% and 84%, respectively, which were lower than the original forecast.

-On December 31, 2021, the recoverable amount determined by the value-in-use for the cash-generating unit is higher than the carrying amount.
-Therefore, there was no impairment loss should be recognized.
-And an impairment loss of goodwill of \$159,382 thousand was recognized in 2020.
+As of December 31, 2022 and 2021, the recoverable amount determined by using the value-in-use for the cash-generating unit was higher than the carrying amount.
+Therefore, there was no impairment loss to be recognized.
+And an impairment loss of goodwill of \$159,832 thousand was recognized in 2020.